Forthwind17/DepthsOfDarkness/README.md

 ## Relevant Information

 1) This mod was developed by one person with no previous experience on programming so it's not the most optmized code.
-2) You are free to utilize the code with creadit.
+2) You are free to utilize the code with credit.
 However the same does not apply to art, music or anything of the kind.
 3) I don't have that much time to develop the mod anymore but if you wish to help in the mod development please feel free to contact me on discord: .forthwind

 ## Credits and Thanks